Wager Mutiny: Aftermath

 The mutineers argued that, since their pay stopped on the day their vessel was wrecked, they were no longer under naval law.
-Captain Stanley Walter Croucher Pack, in his book about the mutiny, describes this and the Admiralty's decision not to investigate events after the Wager was lost in more detail:
+Pack, in his book about the mutiny, describes this and the Admiralty's decision not to investigate events after Wager was lost in more detail:

-"Their Lordships knew that a conviction of mutiny would be unpopular with the country.
+Their Lordships knew that a conviction of mutiny would be unpopular with the country.
 Things were bad with the Navy in April 1746.
 Their Lordships were out of favour.
 One of the reasons for this was their harsh treatment of Admiral Vernon, a popular figure with the public...
 The defence that the Mutineers had was that as their wages automatically stopped when the ship was lost, they were no longer under naval law.
 Existence of such a misconception could lead, in time of enemy action or other hazard, to anticipation that the ship was already lost.
 Anson realised the danger and corrected this misconception.
 As Lord Commissioner he removed any further doubt in 1747.
-An Act was passed "for extending the discipline of the Navy to crews of his majesty's ships, wrecked lost or taken, and continuing to receive wages upon certain conditions...
-The survivors of the Wager were extremely lucky not to be convicted of mutiny and owe their acquittal not only to the unpopularity of the Board, but to the strength of public opinion, to the fact that their miraculous escapes had captured the public fancy."
+An Act was passed 'for extending the discipline of the Navy to crews of his majesty's ships, wrecked lost or taken, and continuing to receive wages upon certain conditions...'
+The survivors of the Wager were extremely lucky not to be convicted of mutiny and owe their acquittal not only to the unpopularity of the Board, but to the strength of public opinion, to the fact that their miraculous escapes had captured the public fancy.